MarcusSzabo/MarcusSzabo.github.io/content/work/_index.md

 <div align="center">
 	<p>
-        Marcus Szabo likes bringing anything that comes to mind into reality.
-If I can do so as a game, even better.
+        Marcus Szabo likes to take anything that comes to mind and shape it into reality.
+If it can be created as a game, even better.
 	</p>
 </div>